 If the XN-U ADDRESS INDICATION message includes the CPC Data Forwarding indicator IE set to "triggered", the S-NG-RAN node shall, if supported, consider that the XN-U ADDRESS INDICATION message concerns a Conditional PSCell Change, and act as specified in TS 37.340 [8].
 If the CPC Data Forwarding indicator IE is present and value set to "early data transmission stop", the S-NG-RAN node shall, if supported and if already initiated, stop early data forwarding for the provided Data Forwarding Address information.

+For each DRB configured as SN-terminated and using MCG resource, if the ECN Marking or Congestion Information Reporting Status IE is included in the PDU Session Resource Setup Complete Info – SN terminated IE, the S-NG-RAN node shall, if supported, use it to deduce if ECN marking or congestion information reporting is active or not active.

 Interaction with the S-NG-RAN node initiated S-NG-RAN node Modification procedure:

 If the CHO MR-DC Indicator IE or the CPC Data Forwarding indicator IE is set to "coordination-only" in the XN-U ADDRESS INDICATION message and if any SCG reconfiguration is executed, the S-NG-RAN node shall, if supported, trigger the S-NG-RAN node initiated S-NG-RAN node Modification procedure to inform the M-NG-RAN node as specified in TS 37.340 [8].